pumbaasdad/system-restore/README.md

                    made available.
 Defaults to an empty list.
      * `tty` - Optional.
 Whether a pseudo-tty will be allocated for this service.
 Defaults to false.
      * `stop_signal` - Optional.
 A signal that will be used to stop the container.
 Defaults to `SIGTERM`.
+     * `backup` - Optional.
+Whether this service needs to be stopped to perform a backup.
+Defaults to `false`.
    * `networks`
      * `name` - The name of the docker network to create.
      * `subnet` - Optional.
 The subnet that should be used by the network.
  * `files_changed_by_tasks` - A list of files that have been updated by tasks associated with the role.
 This should default to an empty list and use lazy evaluation to return a value if files are modified.
+ * `provides` - Optional.
+A dictionary of custom values owned by the role that should be available to other roles.

 ## Defaults vs Variables